 In no particular order, here’s a list of some of the essential tools we feel you need to help you study Chinese like a master!

 1. A Chinese Dictionary

 TIP: If you want to learn Chinese properly, stay away from online translators, they will only confuse you, especially if you are a newbie to the language.
 Chinese sentence order and grammar differ from English and a direct translation from an app will only slow you down in the long run!

 2. Educational MP3s

 Audio files are a great way to learn a language on the go, especially when most of us are trying to study whilst also balancing family life and career.
 If you want to learn Chinese, now is not the time to feel embarrassed about repeating sentences on the bus, metro or walking down the street!
-There are some brill resources out there, but one of our favourites is ChinesePod.
+There are some brill resources out there, but one of our favorites is ChinesePod.
 You can also listen to your audio files whilst you sleep, which is apparently a great way to improve pronunciation and fluency!
 Try it out for yourselves but make sure your tape doesn’t get stuck:

 As you probably know, Chinese characters have made up of stroke patterns.
 These can be quite difficult to master especially if you’re a beginner.
 This is why students in China use these funky looking writing books which have guidelines, known as 田字格 (tián zì gé).
 The guidelines help you to not only keep the character in the box but also provides the cross in the middle intended to help you balance your characters as well!